hagward/HappyNumbers/README.md

 ## Build instructions

-To build the project, clone the repository and simply run the supplied Gradle wrapper, `gradlew`.
+To build the project, clone the repository and simply run the supplied Gradle wrapper, `gradlew` (`gradlew.bat` on Windows).
+Note that you'll need JDK8 in order to build this project.

+Tests are run by running `gradlew test`.

 ## How to run